Wydady13/Open-Link-in-New-Tab/README.md

 ## Troubleshooting

 - **Extension not working**: Make sure it's enabled in the popup settings
 - **Link opening multiple times**: This can happen with certain page configurations.
-Try reloading the page.
+Try reloading the page or adjust the debounce threshold
-- **URLs not being detected**: Make sure the text is properly selected and contains a valid URL
+- **URLs not being detected**: Try adjusting the URL Detection Sensitivity in advanced settings
 - **Links not opening immediately**: Check if direct link opening is enabled in the settings
+- **Accidental openings**: Increase the Click Distance or Time Threshold in advanced settings

+## Recent Changes (v1.1.0)

+- Added advanced settings panel for fine-tuning extension behavior
+- Improved URL detection with configurable sensitivity levels
+- Added ability to import/export domain exclusion lists
+- Added "Add Current Domain" shortcut button
+- Fixed browser compatibility issues
+- Added animation effects to the settings UI
+- Fixed TypeScript typing issues for better code quality
+- Enhanced error handling and debugging capabilities

 ## Future Plans